ysfpcm/ysfpcm/README.md

-Welcome! 👋 I'm Marc, a full-stack developer passionate about building solutions that bridge business needs with innovative technology.
-From websites and custom applications to AI-driven tools, I enjoy creating experiences that help businesses thrive.
+Welcome! 👋 I'm Marc, a full-stack developer driven by the challenge of creating solutions that solve business problems with modern tech.
+I work across front and back ends, developing everything from interactive websites to data-driven applications.

 👨‍💻 About Me
-I'm a dedicated and curious developer with experience across the full stack, using React, Next.js, TypeScript, Node.js, and MongoDB to build responsive, scalable applications.
-I also work with Objective-C and SwiftUI for mobile development, including projects like mscharge, which highlights my passion for dynamic user experiences on mobile.
+I’m skilled in building web applications from the ground up, working with React, Next.js, TypeScript, Node.js, MongoDB, and Python for data handling and automation.
+My projects focus on crafting efficient, responsive solutions tailored to business needs.

 🔧 Core Skills
 Frontend: React, Next.js, TailwindCSS, TypeScript, Framer Motion
 Backend: Node.js, MongoDB, Supabase
-Mobile: SwiftUI, Objective-C
-Development Tools: OnlineGDB, Git, Domain Agents Special Interests: API design, AI-assisted solutions, and payment integration (exploring Apple’s Tap to Pay) 📈 Current Projects
+Automation & Data: Python for data extraction, web scraping, and chatbot development Development Tools: OnlineGDB, Git, Domain Agents, Claude AI and OpenAI Special Interests: API development, AI-assisted tools, and payment integration (exploring Apple’s Tap to Pay) 📈 Current Projects
-Portfolio Website: A fully responsive site deployed on Vercel, showcasing my expertise in front-end technologies with smooth animations using Framer Motion.
+Portfolio Website: A fully responsive site deployed on Vercel, showcasing my expertise with clean design and smooth animations using Framer Motion.
-mscharge: A SwiftUI-based app under development to streamline payment solutions.
-YouTube Channel: Aimed at helping viewers understand the tech behind solving real business problems, with a focus on AI-driven web and app solutions.
+Web Scraping for Chatbots: Using Python to automate data extraction from knowledge bases, helping businesses set up chatbot support.
+YouTube Channel: Sharing insights on building AI-powered web and app solutions to tackle real business pain points in industries like real estate and fitness.

 🌐 YouTube Content
-My channel dives into the real-world application of tech, addressing business pain points with solutions in industries like real estate and fitness.
-Each video walks viewers through identifying issues, planning solutions, and building them, encouraging a practical approach to tech problem-solving.
+Each video dives into real-world tech applications, identifying pain points and designing solutions that viewers can implement themselves.
+My goal is to make tech accessible for solving common business challenges with AI and automation.

 🌱 Ongoing Learning
-I'm continually expanding my expertise, exploring payment gateways, custom API design, and the ethical considerations of AI in business.
-I'm also exploring MongoDB integrations and diving deeper into Objective-C assignments to sharpen my programming fundamentals.
+I'm expanding my expertise in payment gateway integrations, custom APIs, and the ethical implications of AI in business.
+Currently, I’m also working with MongoDB and exploring Python for more robust data manipulation and automation solutions.

 Let's Connect!
-Feel free to reach out if you're interested in tech solutions, discussing AI in business, or collaboration opportunities!
+Reach out if you’re interested in collaborating, discussing tech solutions, or exploring AI-driven business ideas.